 The Flatiron District /Union Square/NoHo is becoming of the best places to eat, stay and explore in New York.
 The Flatiron District is a neighborhood named after the Flatiron Building at 23rd Street, Broadway and Fifth Avenue.
-Union Square is the neighborhood centered around Union Square which is between 14th and 17th St. along Broadway and NoHo which means north of Houston St. We recommend:
+Union Square is the neighborhood centered around Union Square Park which is between 14th and 17th St. along Broadway and NoHo which means north of Houston St.

-Eataly NY: Located at 200 5th Ave. between 23rd and 24th Streets, this is a large complex consisting of a fresh food market featuring breads, pastries, cheeses, pastas, meats, fish, produce, beers, wine, chocolates and other specialty food items.
+Eataly Flatiron: Located at 200 5th Ave. between 23rd and 24th Streets, this is a large complex consisting of a fresh food market featuring breads, pastries, cheeses, pastas, meats, fish, produce, beers, wine, chocolates and other specialty food items.
 There are a number of cafes and restaurants as well.
 They also offer a number of cooking classes and special events.
 Partners include the well-known restaurateurs Joe Bastianich and Lidia Bastianich.
 This is well worth the trip on your next visit to NYC.

 ABC Kitchen: The restaurant by the famous chef, Jean-Georges Vongerichten was named Best New Restaurant of 2011 by the James Beard Foundation.
 This was a tremendous choice with a great décor and perfect menu for sharing.
 We chose several appetizers including the roasted butternut squash with hazelnuts, goat cheese and spicy onions and the pretzel dusted calamari with marinara and mustard aioli.
 We also had the kasha and bowtie pasta with veal meatballs plus the spinach, herbs and goat cheese pizza.
 Their focus is on organic and local ingredients.
 It is located at 35 E. 18th Street (between Broadway and Park Avenue).
 Make sure to take the time to check out the ABC Carpet & Home store where the restaurant is located.
-Also located at ABC Carpet & Home, is ABC Cocina which recently opened to very good reviews and press.
+It is a beautiful home-decor store.

-Acme: No. 9 Great Jones St. which is W. 3rd St. between Broadway and Lafayette.
-“Acme is a modern bistro helmed by Executive Chef Mads Refslund (one of the founding chefs at Noma in Copenhagen) offering locally sourced seasonal New American fare with subtle Nordic influences”.
-It is perfect for a Sunday brunch.
-The salmon benedict was perfect.
+ACME: Located at No. 9 Great Jones St. which is W. 3rd St. between Broadway and Lafayette, Acme was a modern bistro helmed by Executive Chef Mads Refslund (one of the founding chefs at Noma in Copenhagen), which now offers a menu of Italian/modern American cuisine.

 The New York EDITION: This is the new, sleek boutique hotel that is a joint venture between Marriott and Ian Schrager.
 It is in the perfect location across from Madison Square Park in the Flatiron District.
 It was the former headquarters building of New York Life Insurance Company, opened in 1909.
 It is a stunning property.
 5 Madison Ave.